godotengine/godot-docs/getting_started/step_by_step/instancing.rst

           corresponding packed scene.

 Let's try this.
 Open ``ball.tscn`` and select the Ball node.
-In the Inspector on the right, click on the PhysicsMaterial property to expand it.
+In the Inspector on the right, click on the PhysicsMaterial property and select Edit from the menu.

 .. image:: img/instancing_physics_material_expand.webp

+The inspector will change to show properties for the PhysicsMaterial.
 Set its Bounce property to ``0.5`` by clicking on the number field, typing ``0.5``, and pressing :kbd:`Enter`.

 .. image:: img/instancing_property_bounce_updated.webp